erwanor/facesnoop/README.md

 ### What is Facesnoop?

-A chrome extension that enables you to read your Facebook message without notifying your friends.
+An extension working on both Chrome and Firefox that enables you to read your Facebook message without notifying your friends.
 We have a lot of very cool features in development.
 Contrary to other "similar" extensions available we do not store data about you or your behavior and are very respectful of your privacy.

 **Code guidelines:**
 We follow Google's code guideline for Javascript, before making a pull request please read: https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml